aminya/project_options/README.md

 Named Option:

 - `ENABLE_VCPKG_UPDATE`: (Disabled by default).
 If enabled, the vcpkg registry is updated before building (using `git pull`).
 As a result, if some of your vcpkg dependencies have been updated in the registry, they will be rebuilt.
+Not that If `VCPKG_REV` is specified, updating the vcpkg registry will not trigger rebuilds.

 Named String: